soulspace-org/overarch/doc/design.md

 * Holistic model of the system under description
 * Reduced duplication of information
 * Extensibility of the data format
-* Extensibility of the exports
+* Extensibility of the renderings and exports

 Design Questions and Answers